Deltares/Wflow.jl/docs/src/user_guide/step1_requirements.md

 There are several model configurations supported by wflow.
 These model configurations require slightly different input requirements, yet the general structure is similar for each model.
-A wflow model configuration consists of a `vertical` concept like the [SBM](@ref vert_sbm) or [HBV](@ref vert_hbv) in combination with `lateral` concepts that control how water is routed for example over the land or river domain.
+A wflow model configuration consists of a `vertical` concept like the [SBM](@ref vert_sbm) or [HBV](@ref vert_hbv) vertical concept in combination with `lateral` concepts that control how water is routed for example over the land or river domain.
 For the wflow\_sbm model different model configurations are possible.
 The following model configurations are supported in wflow:

  - wflow\_sbm:
     - SBM + kinematic wave for subsurface and surface flow